legends-of-alabastra/back-end/README.md

 + [Django](https://www.djangoproject.com/) was the Web framework used for rapid, secure, and clean design for the backend.
 + [Python](https://www.python.org/) was the programming language used to write the backend.
 + [PostgreSQL](https://www.postgresql.org/) was implemented as the preferred choice for the database.
++ [Pusher](https://pusher.com/docs/chatkit/core-concepts) was utilized to make server calls to the front end, so player's can receive real time feedback from other player's in the game.

 ## Tables